paulrobertlloyd/paulrobertlloyd-v3/source/_content/articles/biege_to_bondiblue.markdown

 Translucency was a key feature of the design, chosen to reflect the fact that, as translucent colours vary under different lighting conditions, so does a computers purpose -- from modern-day typewriter to home cinema, painting canvas to record player.

-Whilst mots aspects of the design featured translucency (even the plug and the cables were translucent), the translucent plastic on the front was backed by opaque plastic which was given a subtle striped effect.
+Whilst most aspects of the design featured translucency (even the plug and the cables were translucent), the translucent plastic on the front was backed by opaque plastic which was given a subtle striped effect.

 Design cues of the CPU were also mirrored in the keyboard, which shared the same subtle stripe effect and retained a similar adjustable foot to change the angle of the keyboard.
 The mouse was translucent too, allowing you to view the two-tone mouse ball spinning round inside.
 The size and shape of the mouse was decided on by Ive after foraging on a beach looking at various pebbles for inspiration.